MarekBykowski/cxl_run_qemu/README.md

 I have put together the sripts for publishing and installing the artifacts using the docker https://github.com/MarekBykowski/ghcr-publish-install-packages.

-Below are steps for cloning that repo with the help scripts and running them.
+Below are steps for cloning that repo with the scripts using Docker and running them.

 - copy the files from that repo
 ```